 What is VAT Return Filing and VAT Compliance?

 In simple terms, VAT return filing states how much VAT is to be paid or reimbursed by the tax authorities.
 A VAT return is done quarterly and it helps the business to track the business VAT path.

 VAT is also charged for business entities involved in the business activities with other countries.
 While carrying out these activities it’s better to be VAT compliant to avoid any kind of penalty that becomes a hindrance in the way.

-The tax authorities are responsible for the calculation of VAT return during the filing process.
+The taxpayer is responsible for calculating the VAT return during the filing process.
 It is calculated considering the following factors:

-- The total sales and purchases of your business in 3 months
+- The total sales and purchases of your business in the relevant return period

 - The amount of VAT you owe for sales

 - The amount of VAT you can claim for the purchases made